null4bl3/socket-to-me/README.md

 It is however the fastest and easiest way for me to share text and information between two or more machines without intalling any applications or signing in to any services.

 # NOTE:
 This project discriminates against LAN networks not using the "192.168.1.\*" standard.
+This should only affect file upload, and not general sharing of data.

 ## INSTALLATION AND USAGE